If you’re telling yourself,

 (Yes, Virginia, repeated revision IS a form of procrastination.)

-You’ll learn how use story gravity to propel your novel to the best possible ending, how to find the ending that fits your beginning, how to avoid trashing your career with a wrecked book, and how to write your ending so that you bring it in BIG.
-Because the beginning sells the book.
+In this section, you’ll learn how use story gravity to propel your novel to the best possible ending, how to find the ending that fits your beginning, how to avoid trashing your career with a wrecked book, and how to write your ending so that you bring it in BIG.
+Because the beginning sells this book.
 The ending sells the NEXT book.

 So first you’re going to learn...